 Do I have to book Friday Rush tickets online?

 We recommend where possible that Friday Rush tickets are booked online.
 If you are unable to book online then these tickets may be booked over the phone or in person as soon as they are released on Friday at 1pm (a few times a year the day may change depending on national holidays and other events – find out more about alternative Rush dates).
-Friday Rush tickets may be booked by phoning the Box Office on +44 (0)20 7304 4000 or visiting the Ticket Sales desk in person on the corner of Russell Street and Bow Street.
+Friday Rush tickets may be booked by phoning the Box Office on +44 (0)20 7304 4000 or visiting the Ticket Sales desk at the Main Entrance on Bow Street.

 ROH Access Members can book online or call the Box Office on +44 (0)20 7304 4000 from 1pm on Friday.